Big Sky Airport

 Big Sky Airport (ICAO: KEKS, FAA LID: EKS) (also known as Ennis Big Sky Airport) is a county-owned, public-use airport located six nautical miles (7 mi, 11 km) southeast of the central business district of Ennis, a town in Madison County, Montana, United States.
 It is included in the National Plan of Integrated Airport Systems for 2011–2015, which categorized it as a general aviation airport.

 Although many U.S. airports use the same three-letter location identifier for the FAA and IATA, this facility is assigned EKS by the FAA but has no designation from the IATA.

 Facilities and aircraft

-Big Sky Airport has one runway designated 16/34 with an asphalt surface measuring 6,600 by 75 feet (2,012 x 23 m).
+Big Sky Airport has one runway designated 16/34 with an asphalt surface measuring 7,600 by 100 feet (2,316 x 30 m).

-For the 12-month period ending September 16, 2009, the airport had 11,000 aircraft operations, an average of 30 per day: 97% general aviation and 3% air taxi.
-At that time there were 19 aircraft based at this airport: 79% single-engine, 16% multi-engine, and 5% jet.
+For the 12-month period ending July 21, 2019, the airport had 12,350 aircraft operations, an average of 34 per day: 93% general aviation, 6% air taxi, and <1% military.
+At that time there were 34 aircraft based at this airport: 30 single-engine, 2 multi-engine, and 2 helicopter.

-Choice Aviation, the airport's fixed-base operator (FBO), offers fuel, flight instruction, aircraft/hangar rental, and other services.
+Ascension FBO Network, the airport's fixed-base operator (FBO), offers fuel, aircraft/hangar rental, and other services.

-On 19 February 2020, Big Sky Airport was awarded a $5.6 million FAA grant to extent the main taxiway to 7,600 ft (2,316 m), repave portions of the runway, and expand the airport property.
+On 19 February 2020, Big Sky Airport was awarded a $5.6 million FAA grant to extend the main taxiway to 7,600 ft (2,316 m), repave portions of the runway, and expand the airport property.